 - A. Description: A factory assembly of one or more current-carrying insulated conductors in an overall metallic sheath.

-- B. Not Approved for use in any instance, unless specifically allowed in writing by owner.
+- B. Not Approved for use unless specifically allowed in writing from Owner.

 - C. Manufacturers: Subject to compliance with requirements, available manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following:

 - 1. AFC Cable Systems.

 - 2. Alpha Wire Company.

 - 3. Belden Inc.

 - 4. Encore Wire Corporation.

 - 5. General Cable Technologies Corporation.

 - 6. Okonite Conpany.

 - 7. Service Wire Co.

 - 8. Southwire Incorporated.

 - 9. WESCO